-We strive to support those responsible for bullying as well as the victims, in the hope that this will prevent further or prolonged incidences of bullying within the school.
+We strive to support the education and development of those responsible for bullying as well as the victims, in the hope that this will prevent further or prolonged incidences of bullying within the school.
 Support can be one of or a combination of the following:

-- restorative approach led by school leaders, whereby those responsible for bullying and those being bullied meet together to discuss issues that have arisen between them. - pupils helped to understand the school expectations and Behaviour for Learning policy - pupils encouraged to be involved in projects, e.g. Power Programme, ELSA Support and extra curricular activities/clubs. - pupils with poor social skills encouraged to have interaction with trained peer mentors the half termly safeguarding meetings between the Designated Safeguarding Lead and the designated safeguarding governor.
-Electronic Behaviour Monitoring enables the consistent logging and tracking of direct and indirect bullying.
+- restorative approach led by school leaders, whereby those responsible for bullying and those being bullied meet together to discuss issues that have arisen between them. - pupils helped to understand the school expectations and Behaviour, Sanctions and Rewards Policy - pupils encouraged to be involved in projects, e.g. Power Programme, ELSA Support and extra curricular activities/clubs which involve acts of collaboration, role-modelling and inclusion - pupils with poor social skills supported through adult-led interventions such as Lego Therapy